Gianl-msi/Self-Organizing-Maps/README.md

 ![img3](https://github.com/Gianl-msi/Self-Organizing-Maps/blob/main/Images/som81_plus_jitter.png)

 The addition of some jittering to the value of the x,y coordinates allows a better understanding of how the samples are distributed.
-There are three clear clusters:
+There are three clusters:
  - Top left cluster: mostly green squares
  - The cluster localized on the diagonal: mostly red cyrcles
  - Bottom right cluster:  mostly green squares

-There two nodes whose mean interneuron distance (MID) is almost one (3,7 and 8,2): these contain several outliers.
+There are two nodes whose mean interneuron distance (MID) is almost one (3,7 and 8,2): these nodes contain several outliers.